Ibn-e-Safi

-Ibn-e-Safi, also spelt Ibne Safi, was the pen name of Asrar Ahmad (26 July 1928 – 26 July 1980), a Pakistani fiction writer, novelist, and poet who wrote in Urdu.
-The name Ibn-e-Safi is a Persian expression meaning “Son of Safi,” with Safi translating to “chaste” or “righteous.”
+Asrar Ahmad (26 July 1928 – 26 July 1980), known by the pen name Ibn-e-Safi (also spelt Ibne Safi), was a Pakistani fiction writer, novelist, and poet who wrote in Urdu.
+The name Ibn-e-Safi is a Persian expression meaning "Son of Safi", with Safi translating to "chaste" or "righteous".

 He began his literary career in British India during the 1940s and continued writing in Pakistan after the country's independence in 1947.

 His main works were the 124-book series Jasoosi Dunya (The Spy World) and the 121-book Imran Series, with a small canon of satirical works and poetry.
 His novels were characterised by a blend of mystery, adventure, suspense, violence, romance and comedy, achieving massive popularity across a broad readership in South Asia.

 Biography

 Early life and education

 Asrar Ahmad was born on 26 July 1928 in the town 'Nara' of district Allahabad, India.
 His father's name was Safiullah and mother's name was Naziran Bibi.
 His ancestors were Hindus of the Kayashta community, specialised in the fields of education and administration, who converted to Islam many generations ago.